bmachuletz/amcv360RequestRecorder/README.md

 Currently supported commands are: StartCleaning, StopCleaning and GoCharging.

 If you want to help me, please send me the resulting .json-file to amcv@mnetworx.de.
 I'll use it with care and i'll not use the requests to control your device :) !!

+# 360Cmd.exe
+360Cmd can be executed from commandline or be called from any thirdparty application (like iobroker, openhab, fhem, etc.)
+This commandline application can be compiled on Windows, Linux and MacOS.

+usage:
+360Cmd.exe -f "[PATH TO amcv-result file]\2019-09-05.json" -c start 360Cmd.exe -f "[PATH TO amcv-result file]\2019-09-05.json" -c stop 360Cmd.exe -f "[PATH TO amcv-result file]\2019-09-05.json" -c charge